The 9 Best Electric Skillets

 video play icon

-This wiki has been updated 37 times since it was first published in March of 2015.
+This wiki has been updated 38 times since it was first published in March of 2015.
 If you don't have a stovetop or could use an extra cooking surface for when all your burners are taken, you should invest in an electric skillet.
 These modern fry pans can help you whip up just about anything, and on their lowest settings, they can keep your food warm while you serve.
 Choose from among a variety of shapes and sizes to meet all of your simmering and sautéing needs.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Presto Foldaway